 Principaux dossiers

-• Advising Atos on a case to assess the complex rules and statutory funding provisions of the industry-wide Railways Pension Scheme and the interaction with the UK Pensions Regulator.
-After the High Court decision in December 2022, the firm successfully obtained permission to appeal.
+- Advise global IT company Atos on the first case in the UK to assess the complex rules and statutory funding provisions of the industry-wide Railways Pension Scheme and the interaction with the UK Pensions Regulator.

 Responsables de la pratique: